TNO/ETS_CookBook/docs/parameters_from_TOML.md

 # Parameters from TOML

 ## What it does
-Reads a TOML parameters file name and returns a parameters dictionary.
+Reads a TOML parameters file name and returns a dictionary of parameters.

 ## Inputs
 ### parameters_file_name